Concepts

 Cloud Temple provides you with a catalog of Templates regularly enriched and updated by our teams.

-To date, it includes dozens of Templates and images ready to be deployed on your virtual machines.
+It currently includes dozens of Templates and images to mount on your virtual machines.

 Hypervisor Updates

 The update process is fully automated.
-To ensure service continuity, a minimum of two hypervisors is required per cluster during the update.
-Make sure you have the necessary permissions to perform these actions.
+To ensure service continuity, a minimum of two hypervisors per cluster is required during the update.
+Ensure you have the necessary permissions to perform these actions.

-You can configure the following rules through rule management:
+You can configure the following through rule management:

 -

-When creating a rule, you define the rule type (affinity / anti-affinity), the rule name, its activation status ('Status'), and the virtual machines involved within your hypervisor cluster.
+When creating a rule, you define the rule type (affinity / anti-affinity), the rule name, its activation state ('Status'), and the affected machines in your hypervisor cluster.

-Note: The affinity/anti-affinity rules available in the console are rules between virtual machines (not between hypervisors and virtual machines).
+Note: The affinity/anti-affinity rules offered in the console are rules regarding virtual machines with respect to each other (no rules between hypervisors and virtual machines).

-Asynchronous replication of your virtual machines is a mechanism that pushes write operations from the source hypervisor to the standby site at regular intervals.
+Asynchronous replication of your virtual machines is a mechanism that pushes write operations to the standby site at the source hypervisor level at regular time intervals.

-VM replication relies on the hypervisor’s snapshot mechanism.
-As such, this solution shares the same drawbacks, particularly sensitivity to the VM’s write volume, since the snapshot process is recursive and requires closing the snapshot.
+Virtual machine replication relies on the hypervisor's snapshot mechanism.
+As such, this solution has the same drawbacks, particularly sensitivity to the virtual machine's write volume, as the snapshot process is a recursive mechanism for snapshot consolidation.

-A typical example of a machine that does not support VM replication is an FTP server receiving real-time video streams from surveillance cameras.
-The machine is constantly writing data and will not be able to close a snapshot without pausing the operating system for a significant period (several tens of minutes).
-If the hypervisor fails to close the snapshot, it will proceed to do so anyway—without any possibility to intervene, except by corrupting the virtual machine.
+The typical example of a machine that does not support the virtual machine replication mechanism is an FTP server that receives real-time streams from surveillance cameras.
+The machine spends its time writing and will not be able to consolidate a snapshot without pausing the operating system for a significant period of time (several tens of minutes).
+If the hypervisor cannot consolidate the snapshot, it will do exactly that, with no possibility of intervention except by corrupting the virtual machine.

 | SLA | Description |